JeffDeCola/my-go-examples/README.md

 ### GOROUTINES

-_go is written for concurrency (the go runtime scheduling goroutines on threads which the OS schedules these threads on cpu/cores)_
+_Go is written for concurrency.
+The go runtime schedules goroutines on threads.
+The OS schedules these threads on cpus/cores._

 * [goroutines-async-channel-receive-no-waiting](https://github.com/JeffDeCola/my-go-examples/tree/master/goroutines/goroutines-async-channel-receive-no-waiting)